EhrmannS/geometr/README.md

 # geometr

-***Generate and Process Geometric Shapes***
+## Overview

 The `geometr` package provides tools that generate and process fully accessible and tidy geometric shapes (of class `geom`).
 `geometr` aims to improve interoperability of spatial classes.
-Spatial classes are typically a collection of geometric shapes (or their vertices) that are accompanied by various meta data.
-The classes are conceptually quite similar, yet they lack a common standard in providing access to features, vetrices or the meta data. `Geometr` fills this gap by providing tools that have a unified interface and that produce an identical output, irrespective of the handled class (socalled getters) or that use an indentical input to write to various classes that originally require different input (socalled setters).
+Spatial classes are typically a collection of geometric shapes (or their vertices) that are accompanied by various metadata (such as attributes and a coordinate reference system).
+Most spatial classes are conceptually quite similar, yet a common standard lacks for accessing features, vertices or the metadata. `Geometr` fills this gap by providing tools that produce an identical output for the same metadata of different classes (socalled getters) and that use an indentical input to write to various classes that originally require different input (socalled setters).

 ## Installation

 1) Install the development version from github and load it:

     devtools::install_github("EhrmannS/geometr")
     library(geometr)

 2) The [vignette](articles/geometr.html) gives a more in depth introduction, explains `geometr`s take on interoperability and discusses the spatial class `geom` that comes with `geometr`.